Silverdale saleroom: 01782 638100

 Which Royal Doulton Bunnykins Figures Sell Well?

 The Bunnykins collection is stunning, with figures for all occasions and collectors.
 At our auction house we’ve seen many a Bunnykins pass through, but there have been some rare and exciting sales.
-We’ve listed some of our favourites below.

 How to Buy or Sell Royal Doulton Bunnykins at Auction

-Potteries Auctions canidentify and provide valuations on a wide range of Royal Doulton Bunnykins pieces.
-Please get in touch with usto discuss how we can help you or request a call back if you are looking for an expert evaluation and are seeking to sell your porcelain pottery.
+Potteries Auctions can identify and provide valuations on a wide range of Royal Doulton Bunnykins pieces.
+Please get in touch with us to discuss how we can help you or request a call back if you are looking for an expert evaluation and are seeking to sell your porcelain pottery.

 Did you know we can collect your pottery from anywhere in the UK?
 We also offer solutions for shipping too.
 We can pack and safely post your goods, perfect for transporting pieces that have been bought via our online auctions.